 I am super clumsy, but have a real fluky streak which usually only helps me when I catch my phone or laptop that I placed in an unbalanced position, and also motivates a winning streak in a game of pool or darts… for all of 5 minutes.

-My main persona cultivates promiscuouity, flirtation and playfulness the majority of the time, but this can get easily mixed up with me when I am being genuinely concerned and caring towards people also.
+My main persona cultivates promiscuouity, flirtation and playfulness the majority of the time, but this can also get easily mixed up with me when I am being genuinely concerned and caring towards people.

 My favourite films are French films, specifically Amelie, I’ve always wanted to be able to speak the language as I think it’s one of the most beautiful and poetic sounds I’ve heard.